 In connection with the offering of SynDECS and this offering of our common stock, Citigroup Global Markets Inc. on behalf of the underwriters for the SynDECS offering may purchase and sell SynDECS and shares of our common stock in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater amount of SynDECS or our common stock than they are required to purchase from CGMHI, and in such case the underwriters may purchase SynDECS or our common stock in the open market following completion of the offering to cover all or a portion of their short position.
-The underwriters may also cover all or a portion of such short position in the SynDECS, up to 1,080,000 SynDECS, by exercising the underwriters' over-allotment option (with a corresponding increase in the forward purchase contract between Citibank, N.A. and the Security Capital subsidiary of up to 1,080,000 shares of our common stock) referred to above.
+The underwriters may also cover all or a portion of such short position in the SynDECS, up to 1,300,000 SynDECS, by exercising the underwriters' over-allotment option (with a corresponding increase in the forward purchase contract between Citibank, N.A. and the Security Capital subsidiary of up to 1,300,000 shares of our common stock) referred to above.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the SynDECS or our common stock while the offering is in progress.
 In addition, the underwriters may impose penalty bids.
 This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the underwriters have repurchased SynDECS or our common stock sold by or for the account of that underwriter in stabilizing or short-covering transactions.
 Any of the activities by the underwriters described in this paragraph may stabilize, maintain or otherwise affect the market price of the SynDECS or our common stock.
 As a result, the price of the SynDECS or our common stock may be higher than the price that otherwise might exist in the open market.
 The underwriters may effect these transactions on the New York Stock Exchange, in the over-the-counter market or otherwise.
 If these activities are commenced, they may be discontinued by the underwriters at any time.

-Security Capital will pay the underwriters commissions of \$0.9768 per SynDECS in connection with the SynDECS offering.
-The underwriters have agreed to reimburse Security Capital for certain of its expenses incurred in connection with the SynDECS offering.
+Security Capital will pay the underwriters commissions of \$ per SynDECS in connection with the SynDECS offering.
+This amount per SynDECS does not give effect to the agreement by the underwriters to pay Security Capital a rebate of \$ (excluding the effect of any additional SynDECS under the over-allotment option) upon completion of the offering, a portion of which represents reimbursement of Security Capital's expenses in connection with the SynDECS offering.